Willi Castro Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the 10th-ranked team ERA among all league pitching staffs (3.89).
+- The Guardians' 3.86 team ERA ranks 10th among all league pitching staffs.

-- Allen gets the start for the Guardians, his eighth of the season.
-He is 2-2 with a 2.72 ERA and 43 strikeouts in 39 2/3 innings pitched.
+- McKenzie will take the mound to start for the Guardians, his first of the season.

-- In his last time out on Monday, the left-hander went seven scoreless innings against the Baltimore Orioles while surrendering three hits.
+- When he last appeared on Saturday, Oct.
+15, the 25-year-old right-hander started the game and went five innings against the New York Yankees.

-- The 24-year-old has an ERA of 2.72, with 9.8 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.